hsupple/CS180Project/README.md

 - Clone the Repo
 - $ git clone https://github.com/hsupple/CS180Project.git

+## Test Cases
+- Ensure you have a JUnit test case extension on your IDE
+- ENSURE ALL TXT FILES ARE EMPTY
+- ENSURE NO MSG FILES ARE IN THE MSG DIRECTORY
+- Ensure Server is running while JUnit tests are activated

 ## Roadmap for Future Weeks
 - Create a GUI to make the design interactive and functional for a user
 - Link GUI with stack to ensure inputs can be controlled from the interface.